 Indoor Air Quality

-The global health community has largely overlooked the health burden associated with indoor air pollution.
-In 2000, 1.6 million avoidable deaths were attributed to indoor air pollution; by 2009 that number increased to two million.
+In 2000, 1.6 million avoidable deaths were attributed to indoor air pollution.
+By 2009 that number increased to two million.
 Worldwide, it is the tenth leading cause of avoidable deaths.
 In environmental causes of death, it is second only to contaminated waterborne diseases.

 Concentration in Low-Income Countries

-Nearly all of the two million deaths from indoor air pollution each year occur in low and lower-middle income countries in the developing world.
-In low-income countries the number of deaths brought on by malaria, tuberculosis, and HIV/AIDs stands at 1.6 million deaths annually, compared to the two million caused by regular exposure to pollutants from indoor cooking with solid fuels.
-Exposure to pollutants from traditional solid fuels is so widespread in the developing world that it is the sixth leading cause of avoidable death in low-income countries.
-It is responsible for 21% of deaths from lower respiratory infections, 35% of deaths from COPD, and 3% of deaths from lung cancer in these countries.
+Nearly all of the two million deaths from indoor air pollution each year occur in low and lower-middle-income countries in the developing world.
+In low-income countries, the number of deaths brought on by malaria, tuberculosis, and HIV/AIDs stands at 1.6 million deaths annually, compared to the two million caused by regular exposure to pollutants from indoor cooking with solid fuels.